Tyrn/wei/the-insider-en.typ

      Bemish  was  too shocked  to  think  coherently.
 Having  departed  the pavilion, he  dragged  himself  to a rocky pond, where  white-bellied  seals splashed, and slumped on a flower hill, probably breaking all  the etiquette rules.
-The question was - what should he do next?
+The question was---what should he do next?
 Next, Terence Bemish, the Assalah state company director, will sell this  company to  Terence  Bemish, the  ADO  director.
 Dammit,  Assalah  has  to   be  sold  to  ADO  so  that intergalactic, instead of Weian,  securities land on the market...
 What will